Skip to main content

 • CAM-integrated quoting (Mastercam + CloudNC/LimitlessCNC) generates toolpath-based estimates that are more accurate than feature-counting methods.

-• Limitations: AI quoting excels at standard work (brackets, plates, simple turned parts).
+• Limitations: Automated quoting excels at standard work (brackets, plates, simple turned parts).
 For complex 5-axis, tight-tolerance, or exotic-material jobs, experienced estimators still outperform.
-Many shops use AI for first-pass estimates and have a senior estimator review before sending.
+Many shops use automation for first-pass estimates and have a senior estimator review before sending.

 Material Cost & Markup